mefranklin6/ControlDeploymentHelper/README.md

 # ControlDeploymentHelper
-FOSS 3rd Party tool to help Extron Authorized Programmers deploy systems using Control Script Not in any way affilated with Extron Corporation!
+FOSS 3rd Party tool to help Extron Authorized Programmers deploy systems using Control Script.
+Not in any way affilated with Extron Corporation!

 # Reason: